ctlnwtkns/itc_110/abs_hw/ch4/ch4.md

 ####What is [ ]?
-The empty brackets represent a list value.
+The empty brackets represent a list value (specifically, an empty list value).
 ####How would you assign the value `hello` as the third value in a list stored in a variable named `spam`?
 (Assume `spam` contains [2,4,6,8,10]).
 `spam[3] = 'hello'`
 ####*For the following three questions, let’s say `spam` contains the list `['a','b', 'c', 'd']`.*
 ####What does `spam[int('3'*2)/11]` evaluate to?
+A TypeError.
 ####What does `spam[-1]` evaluate to?
 `'d'`
 ####What does `spam[:2]` evaluate to?